Are You Making For Lent?

 Sometimes, God invites us to add something instead of give up something for Lent.
 It can be a great sacrifice, for example, to add a daily Rosary or the reading of a book on the life of a Saint or a couple of hours a week in outreach to someone who’s needy.
 If it changes us, if it brings us closer to God, if it helps us love others more readily, this is walking at Jesus’ side through Jerusalem to Calvary and then to Resurrection Sunday.

-Whatever you choose, it should not be easy.
+Whatever you choose as a sacrifice for Lent, it should not be easy.
 There is no value in an easy trip to Easter.
 Look at how James and John wanted to have it easy!
 They wanted the privilege of being honored with Jesus in His kingdom, and they tried the easy way to get there — they just asked for it.

 Have you ever wondered why your prayers weren’t answered when you told God what problem you wanted Him to solve?
 God doesn’t snap His fingers and make our problems go away — although He could.
 Rather, He takes us by the hand and leads us deeper INTO the problem — true?